|Nutrition Facts (per serving)|

 Remove the scraps and, grabbing the parchment paper by opposite corners, place it on a sheet pan.
 Bake 8 to 10 minutes.
 Do not let the cookies brown, they should remain light but still be baked through.

 Cool completely.
-Repeat with remainder of dough.
+Repeat with remaining dough.
 Excess dough can be wrapped and refrigerated.

 If sandwiching cookies together, sprinkle confectioner's sugar over cookies with a "window."
 Spread jam or filling on "window-less" cookies.